How to Lower Your Mortgage Payments

 Some of that reduction could be due to stretching out your payments rather than reducing your rate, however.
 Also, with certain lenders, you may have to pay upfront closing costs because you are taking out a new mortgage.
 Discover's mortgage payment calculator can help you figure out at what point you will recoup your upfront costs and start reducing your payment from your refinance.

 You may even be able to get that lower rate with a refinance that has no closing costs.
-For example, Discover Home Loans, requires no application, origination, or appraisal fees and also keeps fixed rates low, starting at 3.99% APR1.
+For example, Discover Home Loans, requires no application, origination, or appraisal fees and also keeps fixed rates low, from 3.99% - 11.99% APR1.

 2. Improve your credit scores.
 Your credit scores are typically a significant factor in the rates lenders offer you when you get a new mortgage or refinance.
 If you've improved your credit since you obtained your current mortgage, you may be able to refinance with a lower rate even if market rates are comparable or higher than they were.
 To boost your credit scores, it is recommended that you check your credit report for errors, paying your bills on time, and reducing the amount of debt you have.
 To keep track of your credit score over time, consider signing up for Discover’s Free Credit Scorecard.